CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 This module is always to be used if there is an exchange of information with offices outside of one's own institution or property and the internal network is not used.
 He is especially to be applied when

 * new transport routes are built up (new communication partners, new media, new networks),
-* the exchange of information with the help of data carriers takes place.
-In addition to the transmission, the storage and handling of the data carriers must be taken into consideration.
+* the exchange of information takes place with the help of data carriers.
+In addition to the transmission, the storage and handling of the data carriers must be taken into account.
 The protection of network connections is covered in other components of the IT-Grundschutz Compendium.
 Further processing in the target IT system is not considered.
 In this module, the basic rules for a secure exchange of information are in the foreground, especially in the use of mobile data carriers.
 The reasons why there is no or no sufficiently trusted network between the affected IT systems are not considered.

 In addition, this module also takes into account the storage of the data on the sender and receiver system, insofar as it is directly related to the data medium exchange, as well as the handling of the data carriers before or after the transfer.
 This module considers mobile data carriers such.
 As removable disks, optical media, USB sticks and hard drives and not to forget paper documents.